nevisdale/protoc-gen-broker/README.md

 ```

 # Warning
 You can generate broker interface in only folder with generated protobuf models now.
-Maybe I will fix it in near future.
+Maybe I will fix it in the near future.

 # License
 [MIT](LICENSE)